adarshm0han/TitanicSurvivalPredictor/README.md

 # Titanic Survival Predictor

-##### This project was made for submission in Kaggle's "Titanic - Machine Learning from Disaster" competiotion.
+##### This project was made for submission in Kaggle's "Titanic - Machine Learning from Disaster" competition.

 ## Objective

-##### The goal of this model is to correctly predict if someone survived the Titanic shipwreak
+##### The goal of this model is to correctly predict if someone survived the Titanic shipwreck

 ## Dataset